dvsolano/dvsolano.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Hispanich Philology, University of Seville, 2012
+* M.A. in Literature and Theatre in the European Context, The National Distance Education University (UNED), Spain, 2014
+* M.A. in Teaching Spanish as a Second Language and other Modern Languages, University of Seville, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Hispanic Literatures, Indiana University, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Hispanic Literatures, Indiana University, 2021 (expected)

 Work experience
 ======